🌈 heal.lgbt

 Trauma Sensitive Yoga

-It seems so simple but breath work and cold exposure can be very powerful for healing.
-For example, reducing inflammation via cold exposure can be incredibly helpful for depression.
+It seems so simple, but breath work can be very powerful for healing.

 Max Strom / Breathe to Heal